Crib tradition in Spain

-They are made of cast Barbotine (potter's putty) and mostly partly covered with glued and painted fabrics.
+They are made of cast Barbotine (potter's putty) and partly covered with glued and painted fabrics.
 This technique, which was invented in Sicily at the beginning of the 18th century, enables the serial production of figures whose bodies are only rudimentarily shaped or modelled.
-The use of fabrics hardened by a mixture of glue and chalk enables the sculptor to carry out the work very quickly, to reduce production costs and to cast folds very naturally.
+The use of fabrics. hardened by a mixture of glue and chalk, enables the sculptor to carry his work out very quickly, to reduce production costs and to cast folds very naturally.
 Neutral or dark colours are clearly preferred.
 These figures, made in large series, are of good aesthetic and technical quality.
 Many stages of production, repairs, painting and pasting are done by hand.
 Due to their design, they are more suitable for popular cribs with natural elements.
 They are used in family cribs or in open-air cribs.

 The limited size of these figures, which, with a few exceptions, are no larger than 25 centimetres, makes it possible to simultaneously create various biblical scenes and scenes from everyday life in the same frame.
 The crib becomes a sacred story, which represents the childhood of Jesus in a short version.